baosws/LCIT/README.md

-# Latent representation based Conditional Independence Test
+# Latent representation based Conditional Independence Test (LCIT)
 This is the implementation of our paper: Bao Duong and Thin Nguyen.
 Conditional Independence Testing via Latent Representation Learning.
 In IEEE International Conference on Data Mining (ICDM), 2022.

 ## Dependencies